huggingface/community-events/sklearn-sprint/guidelines.md

     ![Simple Interface](./interface.png)

-    This is very customizable, you can specify rows, columns, add a title and description an example input and more.
+    This is very customizable.
+You can specify rows and columns, add a title and description, an example input, and more.
 There’s a more detailed guide [here](https://gradio.app/using-gradio-for-tabular-workflows/).

     Another way of creating an application is to use [Blocks](https://gradio.app/quickstart/#blocks-more-flexibility-and-control).
 You can see usage of Blocks in the example applications linked in this guide.